By: Sharon Aron Baron

-Gregory Beckno Works for the City of Oakland Park as a technology administrator and lives in the Landings, a townhouse community in district two.
+As a technology administrator, Gregory Beckno Works for the City of Oakland Park and lives in the Landings, a townhouse community in district two.
 A University of Phoenix Graduate in 2007, which is primarily an online college, Beckno also graduated from St. George’s College in Kingston, Jamaica.
 He has lived in his current home since 2005.
-Beckno signed the petition to remove Atkins-Grad the third and final round.
+Beckno signed the petition to remove Atkins-Grad in the third and final round.

 Larry Goehrig is an Operations Administrator for the Huizenga School of Business at Nova Southeastern University.
 He has lived in the Wedgewood condos since 2005.
-NOTE: He did not sign the petition during the three different rounds which should make you wonder why he’s suddenly so interested in this seat now.
-Where was he when district two needed him?
+NOTE: He did not sign the petition during the three different rounds, which should make you wonder why he’s suddenly so interested in this seat now.
+Where was Gelin when District two needed him?

-Michelle Gomez is an attorney, who is President at Saunders, Curtis, Ginestra and Gore, P.A. was appointed to fill Atkin-Grad’s seat in 2010 during her two year suspension from office.
+Michelle Gomez, an attorney, is President at Saunders, Curtis, Ginestra, and Gore, P.A. was appointed to fill Atkin-Grad’s seat in 2010 during her two-year suspension from office.
 Gomez is the no-brainer for this position as she hasn’t missed a beat since Atkins-Grad was reinstated back in 2012.
-Gomez has been attending meetings and watching every commission meeting and keeping up with city events.
-Two things may be against her: One there may be some very qualified candidates that could bring in some new expertise to the dais that the commission badly needs.
+Gomez has been attending meetings and watching every commission meeting, and keeping up with city events.
+Two things may be against her: One, some very qualified candidates could bring in some new expertise to the dais that the commission badly needs.
 Two: Gomez is a Republican.
-Commissioner Diane Glasser will more than likely vote no to Gomez because she is on the Democrat Executive Committee and is a former State Committee woman.
-Rumor has it, that DEC Chair Mitch Ceasar has been calling the Mayor and commissioners.
-Who knows what he is asking, but I’m sure its to emphasize that they should appoint a Democrat.
+Commissioner Diane Glasser will more than likely vote no to Gomez because she is on the Democrat Executive Committee and is a former State Committeewoman.
+Rumor has it that DEC Chair Mitch Ceasar has been calling the Mayor and commissioners.
+Who knows what he is asking, but I’m sure it emphasizes that they should appoint a Democrat.
 Yes, Gomez is a Republican, but it doesn’t matter because municipal elections are nonpartisan.

-Gomez received her law degree from NSU – Shepard Broad Law Center and her undergraduate from American University where she holds both a Masters in Public Communication and a BA in the combined: Communications, Legal Institutions, Economics and Government.
-She is a graduate of Tamarac University and her family and as well as herself have been a resident of the Woodlands Country Club for many years where she is a homeowner.
+Gomez received her law degree from NSU – Shepard Broad Law Center and her undergraduate from American University.
+She holds both a Masters in Public Communication and a BA in the combined: Communications, Legal Institutions, Economics, and Government.
+She is a graduate of Tamarac University, and her family and herself have been a resident of the Woodlands Country Club for many years, where she is a homeowner.
 NOTE: Gomez signed the petition to remove Atkins-Grad all three rounds.

 Leonard Hixon is a Licensed Independent Insurance Broker who studied at Los Angeles Southwest College.
-Hixon has been a resident of the Woodlands Country Club since 1994 and can be seen attending many meetings community meeting.
-Hixon more than likely will not be considered given that he was a big opponent to the creation of the Woodlands District and which was overseen by the City.
-He was one of a few disgruntled residents that petitioned to have the city dissolve the district before it was underway and is a thorn in the side of district members during meetings.
-Hixon did not sign the petition all three rounds: It’s also curious why Hixon, who is a supporter of Atkin-Grad’s, would not sign the petition to remove her yet now wants her vacated seat.
+Hixon has been a resident of the Woodlands Country Club since 1994 and can be seen attending many meetings community meetings.
+Hixon more than likely will not be considered given that he was a big opponent to the creation of the Woodlands District and overseen by the City.
+He was one of a few disgruntled residents who petitioned to have the city dissolve the district before it was underway.
+He is a thorn in the side of district members during meetings.
+Hixon did not sign the petition all three rounds: It’s also curious why Hixon, a supporter of Atkin-Grad’s, would not sign the petition to remove her yet now wants her vacated seat.

 Felicia Yvonne Meadows is a professor for Paralegal and legal studies at Keiser University’s online campus.
 She is also a divorce attorney.
-Meadows graduated with her law degree from Howard University and received her undergraduate degree from Florida A&M. She is truly a local as she is also a graduate of Boyd Anderson High School which is district two’s local High School.
+Meadows graduated with her law degree from Howard University and received her undergraduate degree from Florida A&M. She is truly a local.
+She is also a graduate of Boyd Anderson High School, district two’s local High School.
 Meadows is a resident of Tuscany Townhomes.
 Meadows signed the petition to remove Atkins-Grad, the third and final round.

-Stewart Jackson Webster has been a Management and Taxation Consultant since 2011 and before that he was a licensed realtor.
+Stewart Jackson Webster has been a Management and Taxation Consultant since 2011, and before that, he was a licensed realtor.
 Webster was a volunteer in the recall effort for Atkins-Grad.
 He holds a Masters in Public Administration from Florida Atlantic University and a BA from Bernarch M. Baruch College.
 Webster has lived in a condo in Versailles Gardens since 2003.
-Webster signed the petition to remove Atkins-Grad the first and third rounds plus worked hard to get signatures during all rounds.
+Webster signed the petition to remove Atkins-Grad in the first and third rounds, plus worked hard to get signatures during all rounds.